talhaguy/vanilla-stitches-ui/README.md

 # Vanilla Stiches UI

+The headless storefront UI for the Vanilla Stitches brand.

+## Release 1.0

+Release 1.0 marks the completion of the mobile site MVP.
+Users can browse the storefront pages, add products to cart, and checkout.
+The desktop site is targeted for the next release.

+## Tech Stack

+-   TypeScript
+-   NextJS
+-   React
+-   Styled Components
+-   Jest
+-   Sanity (Content)
+-   SnipCart (Cart)

 ## Environment Setup

 In addition to the environment variables in `.env`, make sure the following variables are present as well: